Adam Lind

 Adam Alan Lind (born July 17, 1983) is an American former professional baseball first baseman and designated hitter.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays, Milwaukee Brewers, Seattle Mariners, and Washington Nationals.
 Lind has also appeared in left field.
 In 2009, Lind won the Silver Slugger Award and the Edgar Martínez Award.

+Lind is currently the hitting coach for the Triple-A Lehigh Valley IronPigs.

 Early life

 Lind was born in Muncie, Indiana, on July 17, 1983, and later moved to Anderson, Indiana, where he attended Highland High School.
-He has an older sister, Allison.

 Lind was drafted by the Minnesota Twins in the eighth round (242nd overall) of the 2002 Major League Baseball draft.
-He did not sign with the Twins, and attended the University of South Alabama in 2003 and 2004 before being drafted by the Jays in 2004 as a draft-eligible sophomore.
-In 2003, he was named as a Freshman second team All-American first baseman and played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
+He did not sign with the Twins and attended the University of South Alabama in 2003 and 2004 before being drafted by the Jays in 2004 as a draft-eligible sophomore.
+In 2003, he was named as a Freshman second-team All-American first baseman and played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 2004, he was named a Sun Belt Conference All-Star outfielder.